nkoehring/markdown.social/README.md

 Yes, I totally agree with that very detailled and specific post of yours.
 ```

-Notice, that markdown uses four dashes for separation here.
-This is meant as a backwards compatible extension to the format, that would just be parsed as horizontal rule by other parsers.

 See more formats in the [examples](/examples) folder.

 # Pages